riodelphino/zk-snacks-explorer.nvim/README.md

 > This repository is still experimental.
 And this `README.md` is also work in progress.
 > Any PR is apprecieated.

+> [!warning]
+> The search() function is unstable with my weird code, and the sorting doesn’t work correctly in it.
+> Need your help!!

 Hereafter, abbreviated as `zk-explorer`.